IAmMoltony/ds-craft/README.md

 If touch the move is set to "right-handed" then the D-Pad and ABXY buttons are swapped (if not in inventory).
 E.g. D-Pad down becomes the B button and vice versa.

-You can use the d-pad still, if touch to move is enabled.
+You can use the d-pad still, even if touch to move is enabled.

 ### Inventory manipulation